 In 2012, the Green Pages concept was broadened to cover Greater Philadelphia, and became the Philly Eco Guide.
 The same year, she was active with Occupy Philly’s Occupy Vacant Lots working group; chief peddler for the Pedal Co-op, a bicycle-based hauling company and on the core team of Time 4 Time Exchange, a TimeBank for NW Philadelphia.

 Since 2015, she’s been promoting clean renewable energy for a transformed economy, around the Philadelphia Mayoral election, and the Southport development, and began working with 350 Philly and others.

 In 2016, Meenal stepped up to help form the Northwest Philly Solar Co-op with a two pronged goal: to encourage residential solar installations and to build a clean energy advocacy group.
 She’s also working with Pennsylvania Interfaith Power & Light to organize climate advocacy efforts, whilst planting trees with the East Mt Airy Tree Tenders.

 In 2017, Meenal learned of the Sierra Club’s Ready for 100 campaign, and invited friends to the initial gathering in Montgomery County.
 To this day, she remains a catalyst for the Montco’s Ready for 100 team as well as the Philly’s Ready for 100 team and leads to Solarize Southeast PA.

 In short: Meenal wants to build the local economy and promote community-based solutions to make our region resilient to climate change, with a geographic focus on Philadelphia & surrounding counties, whilst embracing a zero-waste low-carbon lifestyle in Mt Airy, Philadelphia, zip 19119.
-Reach her @meenal19119.
+Reach her @meenal19119 and @meenal19119.